quicwg/base-drafts/draft-ietf-quic-http.md

 These streams carry frames related to the request/response (see {{frames}}).
-When a stream terminates cleanly, if the last frame on the stream was truncated, this MUST be treated as a connection error (see HTTP_MALFORMED_* in
+When a stream terminates cleanly, if the last frame on the stream was truncated, this MUST be treated as a connection error (see HTTP_MALFORMED_FRAME in
 {{http-error-codes}}).
 Streams which terminate abruptly may be reset at any point in the frame.